alettieri/itil-notes/DayOne.md

 * Asset

-# What is a Service?
+# IT as a Service

-Services are a means of delivering value to customers by facilitating the outcomes customers want to achieve without the ownership of specific costs and risks.
+__Services__ are a means of delivering value to customers by facilitating the __outcomes__ customers want to achieve without the ownership of specific costs and risks.

-> People want the service, they do not want to do it themselves
+> Customers want the service, they do not want to do it themselves

+Service is Outcome driven.

 ## Outcome
-The reult (intended & actual) of an activity, process, or IT service.
+The result (intended & actual) of an activity, process, or IT service.

-### Intended vs Actual
+> ### Intended & Actual

-* What does good look like.
-What are we 'actually' delivering.
+> What does good look like - Intended
+> What are we 'actually' delivering - Actual

-* Outcome-based service definition helps with business-to-IT integration.
+* Outcome-based service definition helps with business to IT integration
 * Promotes an internal dialogue on the meaning of services
 * Customers want outcomes, but don't wish to have acountability or ownership of all the associated costs and risks
 * Internal vs External Service Provider

 External also provides services, but those are usually services that can't be covered by the internal services.

-> We may not have the skillset to do a service, have an external service provider do the work
+> We may not have the skillset to do a service, so, we have an external service provider do the work

 # Business and IT alignment